jlaumon/blog/content/post/d3d12-resource-states.md

 - [Multi-queue Resource Access](https://learn.microsoft.com/en-us/windows/win32/direct3d12/user-mode-heap-synchronization#multi-queue-resource-access)
 - [Resource State Promotion and Decay](https://microsoft.github.io/DirectX-Specs/d3d/D3D12EnhancedBarriers.html#resource-state-promotion-and-decay)

 --

 If you have questions, these days I’m on [Bluesky](https://bsky.app/profile/jeremy.laumon.name).

+---

+### Erratum

+This article previously mentioned that the `BeforeState` could be `COMMON` instead of the promoted state.
+This is incorrect, it *must* be the promoted state, and the debug device will complain if you try to use `COMMON`.